Big Lake, Texas: Education

 Santa Rita No. 1 rig, used in the discovery of the Big Lake Oil Field in 1923.

-The City of Big Lake is served by the Reagan County Independent School District.
+The City of Big Lake is served by the Reagan County Independent School District, which covers all of the county.

+All of the county is in the service area of Midland Community College.

 Big Lake in popular culture

 The city of Big Lake was featured in the 2002 movie The Rookie, although the town portrayed in the movie was actually Thorndale, Texas, which is east of Austin.

 In the movie, the town lacked a proper baseball field, while the high school football stadium was the main focus of athletic attention.
 The Rookie made Big Lake interested in hosting a minor league baseball team: the West Texas Big Fish of the Texas–Louisiana League in the 2000s.
 Today, another Big Fish team is a member of the collegiate level Central Texas Collegiate League.

 Big Lake is featured in a semi-biographical 2019 novel, by Russ Brown, titled Miss Chisum.
 The narrative explores the life of cattle baron, John Chisum, and his fabled relationship with a slave.
 Big Lake is depicted as a watering hole on Chisum's 19th century westward cattle drives.
 Revisited in 1970 by his granddaughter, whilst retracing his steps.